 - Your company story.
 The story of how your company came to be.
 This can be especially effective if it's customer-oriented.

 - A product development story.
 The story of how you came to offer a new product (or service).

-Of course, there are many other types of stories you could tell depending on the type of speaking you are doing.
+Of course, there are many other types of stories you could tell depending on the type of speaking you're doing.

-Slide presentations often get a reputation for being dull, but that's because many speakers are unaware of what their presentation tools can do and don't make the best use of all the features.
+Slide presentations often get a reputation for being dull.
+That's because many speakers are unaware of what their presentation tools can do and don't make the best use of all the features.
 To better engage your audience, learn how to use the more advanced features of your tool.